uw-psych/hyakvnc/.build/README.j2.md

 `hyakvnc` is a command-line tool that makes it easy to start a graphical [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) session on the University of Washington [Hyak](https://hyak.uw.edu/) cluster, allowing you to interact with the system in a point-and-click environment, with support for graphical applications such as [Freesurfer](https://surfer.nmr.mgh.harvard.edu/). `hyakvnc` sessions run in [Apptainer](https://apptainer.org) containers, which provide reproducible environments that can run anywhere and be shared with other researchers.

+*If you're already familiar with Hyak and VNC and you just want to install `hyakvnc` immediately, you can skip to the [quick install](#quick-install) section.*

 ## Prerequisites

 Before running `hyakvnc`, you'll need the following: